epurpur/GIS-for-Public-Policy-Workshop-Guide/README.md

 GIS for Public Policy - Class Workshop Guide
-This is an free and open guide to GIS for Public Policy: A guide to the basics of using the QGIS software package
+This is an free and open guide to GIS for Public Policy: A guide to the basics of using the QGIS software package.
+Guides are freely available for use and distribution via the license file accompanying this repository.

 For QGIS version 2.14 (Essen) - GISforPolicy_WorkshopGuide_v1.1.pdf